ShikOfTheRa/scarab-osd/DOCUMENTATION/FAQ.md

   * Ensure physical connections are correct.
 Test by re-uploading MWOSD if necessary to verify
   * Upload EEPROM_Clear example sketch then re-upload MWOSD sketch.
   * Set serial port default value on PC to be same as OSD (e.g. device manager>ports>comx>port settings)
+  * If anything connected to RSSI, try removing it.
+  * If camera connected, try disconnecting it.

 ---